What comes first? Vision or Goals?

 How do you want to feel, be, do?

 Visioneering is important work

 If you like WORDS ….then write it all down, in whatever way feels good to you.
-You may journal or write a list or write a letter to yourself about how wonderful you are going to feel and be when your health intentions are a reality.
+You can journal, or write a list, or write a letter to yourself about how wonderful you are going to feel and be when your health intentions are a reality.

 If you like visuals …. create a Vision Board or Vision Cards